 From 8:30 am to 8:30 pm, diners can visit the Eatery, an all-day diner that serves classic American fare.
 Open seven days a week, they have breakfast, lunch, and dinner options that can be ordered no matter the hour.
 Craving buttermilk waffles at 8 pm?
 Or a cast iron mac and cheese for breakfast?
 No problem.
 Regardless of your craving, the Eatery provides you with unique flavor combinations cooked to perfection.

 When we went, we really enjoyed the roasted butternut squash soup that features pears, Aleppo pepper, and maple marshmallow.
-How does one say no to marshmallow and soup?
+How does one say no to marshmallows and soup?

 On Thursdays to Saturdays from 7-11 pm, patrons can enjoy the speakeasy vibe of the Social Club located under the restaurant.
 The Club offers a variety of small plates and transcending cocktails.
 It is also home to events that include weekly music performances, special events, monthly comedy shows, and much more.